-The Company's capital resources include existing cash and cash equivalents of \$38,918 and trade and other receivables of \$44,966.
-As at the current date, the cash position is approximately \$3,000.
-The Company anticipates that during 2016 it will continue to rely on the support of its vendors and creditors and will need to raise additional capital during fiscal 2016 to continue project development in Mexico and Peru.
+The Company's capital resources include existing cash and cash equivalents of \$4,386 and trade and other receivables of \$57,010.
+The Company anticipates that during the remaining 2016 fiscal year, it will use all of its available capital resources to pay for its trade payables and accrued liabilities and its commitments related to ongoing exploration activities in Mexico and Peru.
+The Company anticipates that it will need to raise additional capital during fiscal 2016 to continue project development in Mexico and Peru as well as receive continued support from vendors.